Aliqoli Mirza Qajar: Exir al-Tavarikh

 Aliqoli Mirza's first work was the Exir al-Tavarikh, written in two volumes, which he began in 1837, when he was 15 years old.
 The first volume begins with Keyumars, the legendary first king of Persia, and ends with the fall of the Zand dynasty.
 The second volume, written in 1842, contains the history of the first Qajar kings and their backgrounds, and continues until the eighth year of the reign of Mohammad Shah.
 In addition, the scholars, poets, and mystics of the first Qajar era are mentioned in great detail.
 In his historiography, Aliqoli Mirza strongly favors some people and sharply opposes others, among these Abol-Qasem Qa'em-Maqam, who he portrayed as an "enemy to the Shah and country" and a "traitor".

 Aliqoli Mirza later criticised many of his earlier opinions in the work, and described his "one-sided" writing style as traditional historiography.
 Aliqoli Mirza would become the pioneer of so-called Modern Historiography.
-He described his new technique as "abandoning the use of obligatory and praising titles and paying attention to the meaning and brevity of the history".
+He described his new technique as "abandoning the use of obligatory and praising titles and paying attention to the context and brevity of the history".

 Other works

 Aliqoli Mirza wrote various works in different fields, including history, astronomy, and poetry.
-Falak al-sa'ada, an 1861 essay on astrology as a pseudoscience, dismissed belief in the auspicious or ominous influences of celestial bodies.
+Falak al-sa'ada, an 1861 essay on astrology as a pseudoscience, dismissed the belief in the auspicious or ominous influences of celestial bodies.
 His criticism of astrology followed the model of such classical scholars as Biruni, Farabi, and Avicenna.
 Aliqoli Mirza's progressive thoughts were very unusual for his era; he believed in the originality of human action and in free will.
 He translated Descartes' Discours de la methode with an introduction of Newton's works.
 History of events and accidents in Afghanistan, containing important information about the war with the British Empire, is considered the manifesto of Aliqoli Mirza's Modern Historiography.

 Aliqoli Mirza also had many unpublished works, such as his divan Javaher-e Manzum under the pen name Fakhri; Arz al-Baladin, a short treatise on geodesy written in 1860, Rasad Khane-y Maragheh on the history of the Maragheh Observatory, and Joghrafiay-e Mahal-e Mazandaran on the geography of the Mazandaran province mostly modeled from Yaqut al-Hamawi's Mu'jam Al-Buldan.